 Contribute

 In the open source spirit, everybody is welcome to take part in the SageManifolds project.
-There are actually various ways to contribute:Sharing a notebook
+There are many ways to contribute:Sharing a notebook

 If you would like to share a notebook for the examples or gallery pages, please send it (in Jupyter format) to this address.